multirobot-ferr/3d-SWAP/README.md

 ```
     $ sudo apt-get install libarmadillo-dev
 ```

+## Creating your workspace

+In order to use 3D-SWAP you need a catkin workspace.
+You should have one alredy, but if not, follow the instructions in [create a ROS Workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

+We will assume you created your workspace in the **~/catkin_ws** folder.

+## Donwloading the source

 Once dependencies have been installed, 3D-SWAP can be set up.
 The 3D-SWAP repository contains a folder with a set of packages.
 These packages need to reside in the src folder of your catkin workspace.
 To clone the repositorie into the right place:

     $ cd ~/catkin_ws/src